julianchurchill/text-adventure/README.md

     - Count how many actions are made to complete game
     - Count how many times options dialog is opened
     - Count how many times map is opened
 - Proper nouns - e.g. Oubliette.
-Add a flag to items to indicate if the name is a proper noun, if it is then in the item list the Location should exclude the countable noun prefix - e.g. 'There is a banana and Oubliette here.' instead of '  Oubliette' - note the extra space.
+Add a flag to items to indicate if the name is a proper noun
+  - DONE If no countable noun prefix is given then in the item list the Location should exclude the countable noun prefix - e.g. 'There is a banana and Oubliette here.' instead of '  Oubliette' - note the extra space.
   - When an item is examined the examination starts with 'You examine the x'.
 For proper nouns the 'the' needs to be dropped entirely.
   - Also useful for Flechette and Cabal Jambon
 - Save/restore checkpoints.